 As discussed in Note 3, all of the 30,000,000 Class A ordinary shares sold as part of the Units in the Public Offering contain a redemption feature that allows for the redemption under the Company's liquidation or tender offer/shareholder approval provisions.
 In accordance with FASB ASC 480, redemption provisions not solely within the control of the Company require the security to be classified outside of permanent equity.
 Ordinary liquidation events, which involve the redemption and liquidation of all of the entity's equity instruments, are excluded from the provisions of FASB ASC 480.
 Although the Company had not specified a maximum redemption threshold, its articles of association provide that in no event will it redeem its Public Shares in an amount that would cause its net tangible assets (shareholders' equity) to be less than \$5,000,001.
 However, because all of the Class A ordinary shares are redeemable, all of the shares are recorded as Class A ordinary shares subject to redemption on the enclosed balance sheet.
-See also, Note 7, regarding a revision to the presentation of redeemable shares in these financial statements and the effect on previously reported financial statements.

 The Company recognizes changes immediately as they occur and adjusts the carrying value of the securities at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable Class A ordinary shares are affected by adjustments to additional paid-in capital.
-Accordingly, at September 30, 2021, 30,000,000 of the 30,000,000 Public Shares were classified outside of permanent equity.
+Accordingly, at March 31, 2022, 30,000,000 of the 30,000,000 Public Shares were classified outside of permanent equity.
+Class A ordinary shares subject to redemption consist of: